larislackers/php-binance/README.md

 **Avoid to use hardcoded values**; enums are available (for intervals, types, sides, etc) for consistency and compliance with the Binance API.

 **You should use your own logger (like [Sentry](https://sentry.io/welcome/))** and catch `BinanceApiException` for exceptions returned from Binance API and `LarislackersException` for exceptions returned from Websockets.

+**Don't reinvent the wheel* by trying to cache results in a request lifecycle with static classes.
+Use a framework that supports caching (like [Laravel](https://laravel.com/docs/5.5/cache)), an extension (like [Memcached](https://memcached.org/)) or using files.
+Additional information can be found [here](http://www.php-cache.com/en/latest/).

 **More information on how to use the library can be found [here](https://larislackers.github.io/php-binance/).**